 who we are

-NGRA has produced twenty BigHorn Rodeos since 1996.
+NGRA has produced twenty-one BigHorn Rodeos since 1996.
 Our rodeos include traditional events in rough stock (such as Bareback Bronc Riding and Bull Riding), speed, and roping categories, as well as camp (comical) events, entertainment, dancing, vendors, and other activities.
 The increased popularity of rodeos in the west and in the U.S. as a whole has helped make NGRA one of the fastest developing member associations within IGRA.
-BigHorn Rodeo is one of the largest rodeos on the gay circuit.
+BigHorn Rodeo is one of the largest rodeos on the gay rodeo circuit.

 In many of the recent rodeo years, the Governor of Nevada, the Nevada Attorney General, and the Mayor of Las Vegas have formally recognized NGRA for its efforts.
 NGRA has also been honored to have noted contributors to Las Vegas serve as Grand Marshal for the annual event, including former Mayor Oscar Goodman, Clark County Commissioner Tom Collins, as well as national celebrity Judy Sheppard (Director of the Matthew Sheppard Foundation).